elishaterada/feathercss/README.md

 ## In a nutshell

-- It’s Just CSS™ with CSS variables for customization.
-Integrate with your favorite JS framework.
+- It’s Just CSS™ with which you can build on with CSS variables
-- Dark Mode theme out of box with ```[data-theme=dark]```
-- a11y and rtl friendly
+- Only 2kb gzipped
+- Dark Mode support out of box when you append ```[data-theme=dark]``` to the body or at component level.
+You can bring your JS solution to let users toggle the data attribute on and off, or set automatically from system settings.
+- a11y friendly markup and CSS to achieve custom look and feel, and RTL support for wider adoption.

 ## Is it for you?